-Its high school graduation, and like all seniors they want to party.
-So 500 high school seniors look forward to a party, while in the meantime a boy wants to get a girl he's loved for years that just broke up with her boyfriend and one head-case that wants revenge on a lifelong bully.
-So the party comes, things develop.
+It's high school graduation and, like all seniors, they want to party.
+So, 500 high school seniors look forward to a party while, in the meantime, a boy wants to get a girl he's loved for years who just broke up with her boyfriend, and one head-case who wants revenge on a lifelong bully.
+So, the party comes, things develop.
 People have sex, drink, and go along with most of the guidelines of a high school graduation party.Written by

 Robbie Cooper <email@example.com>

 11 of 13 people found this review helpful.